ibm-cloud-docs/app-configuration/ac-integrate-offline.md

 ```
 {: codeblock}

-Refer to the respective SDK documentation for specific guidance.
+For more information, see the respective SDK documentation.
 {: note}